MathioL132/SP/README.md

 ## Overview

-This project contains three main components extracted and adapted from Nathan Levy's COMP-4990 project at the University of Windsor.
+This project contains two main components extracted and adapted from Nathan Levy's COMP-4990 project at the University of Windsor.
 The original project was a C++ implementation of algorithms for determining if graphs are generalized series-parallel, series-parallel, and/or outerplanar.

-I extracted and created three standalone tools:
+I extracted and created these standalone tools:

 - **Graph Generator** - Generates random biconnected graphs for testing
 - **Series-Parallel Recognizer** - Determines if a graph is series-parallel
-- **Test Suite** - Automated testing framework that validates both tools

 ## Project Structure